Developer Guide

 TrAcker helps users track assignment status, tutorial attendance and tutorial groups via the Tagging system.
 The class diagram below depicts how different types of Tags are implemented:

-to store the set of tags for each Student / TA, such that Tags are uniquely identified
+We use a Set<Tag> to store the set of tags for each Student / TA, such that Tags are uniquely identified

 Tutorial Tags

-Users may only mark persons with valid TutorialTags they have previously defined using tuttag add
+Users may only mark persons with valid TutorialTags they have previously defined using tuttag add.

 The following activity diagram depicts a typical flow of how a user would add a new tutorial group.